Why Choose Us?

 Locations & Booking

 Indulging yourself in life's little luxuries may feel like a selfish way to spend time, especially if you have other responsibilities tugging at your time like family, home maintenance projects, household cleaning, and work.
 But the truth is, taking care of yourself and making your needs a priority is a health necessity that can actually improve time management and lower stress levels—allowing you to be more present with family and able to tackle other responsibilities with a clear mind.
-Since February is the perfect time to build upon New Year's resolutions and continue to make active changes in your life, focus on the importance of self-care and keep it top of mind with the following five tips:
+Beyond New Year's resolutions, be sure to continue to make active changes in your life all year-- focus on the importance of self-care and keep it top of mind with the following five tips:

 When it comes to breathing, the scents that surround you might be just as important as the technique you use.
 Inhaling as you count off four seconds then exhaling for the same count can help reduce stress, calm nerves, and even boost your focus!
 Elevate this self-care tip by adding in some aromatherapy with your favorite scents—rosemary to improve your memory, orange essential oil to reduce anxiety and stress, and lavender for a calming effect at bedtime are just a few ideas that can help make relaxation something extra-special.